FeuilZ/Hello-pousm/README.md

 Thanks for visiting this repo, and have a great time in this universe.

-#### *PS: Oh. did I mention I absolutely love spiders and that studying them is my main passion and goal in my professional career?
+#### *PS: Oh. did I mention I absolutely love arthropods and that studying them is my main passion and goal in my professional career?
 I think I should.*